rob-3/steel-lang/README.md

 chmod +x ./bin/steel
 ```

-Then, build thr project with:
+Then, build the project with:

 ```bash
 npm run build